 Teach Your Kids To Stay Away When Your Dog Is Eating Or Sleeping

 The same goes for sleeping Yorkies.
 Teach your children that it’s okay to call the Yorkie to come over, but if your dog wants to get sleeping that it is not okay to touch them.
-Kids tend to just scoop up Yorkies, since they are small and cute, and this can frighten the Yorkie into biting instinctually so we want very much to avoid this.
+Kids tend to scoop up Yorkies since they are small and cute, which can frighten the Yorkie into biting instinctually, so we want very much to avoid this.

 Show Them How To Call The Dog (Instead Of Scooping The Dog Up)

 Speaking of scooping, you’ll want to spend some time with your kids and your Yorkie present so that you can teach them how to call the dog over.
 You can let your child toss down a treat when the dog comes, and in overtime, your Yorkie will learn to come to your kids when called.

 Teach Them To Give The Dog Space When It Doesn’t Come

 It is very important that your Yorkie has space when stressed.
 To this effect, you want to teach your children that if the Yorkie does not come when called, not to chase the dog or to scoop it up.
 If you have a crate, teach them that when the Yorkie goes inside that the dog is off-limits.

 This will help your Yorkie to socialize at its own pace, and that is the perfect way to socialize them.

 Show Them To Pet, Not Squeeze